This is the process your application will follow as it moves towards the granting of an HMO licence.

 Step 3 - Apply & pay online for an HMO licence

-From 1 September 2015, you will be able to apply online for an HMO licence.
-Your application can be submitted once the form has been completed correctly and your payment has been made.
+The HMO application is online and your application can be submitted once the form has been completed correctly and your payment has been made.

 After submitting the form, you will receive a separate email (within 24 hours) with instructions on how to upload your supporting documents.

 We will not be able to process your application until all the documents have been submitted.